List of animal stereotypes by world regions:

 - Monkeys also tend to show up in India, as they can be found hanging around in both jungles and big cities alike.
+If a specific species is shown, it is likely a langur, bonnet macaque, or rhesus macaque, which are all native to South Asia.
 The Hindu god Hanuman has monkey-like features.
-If a specific species is shown, it is likely a langur, a bonnet macaque, or a rhesus macaque, which are native to South Asia.

-- Zebu cattle will also be portrayed as Indian, mostly due to their popular reverence as "sacred cows" by Hindus.
+- Zebu cattle will also be portrayed as Indian, mostly due to their popular reverence as literal sacred cows by Hindus.

 - The animals that are most commonly associated with China are pandas, which are native to the country, and their iconic appearance makes them ideal for a national mascot (and a good opportunity for exploiting their cuteness).